 Risks associated with car liens

-A lien is a lender’s claim for repayment that is registered against a car.
-Lenders and garages have the right to place a lien on your car.
+A car lien is a lender’s claim for repayment that they register against a car or other type of motor vehicle.
+Lenders have the right to place a lien on your car.
+Other companies like garages also have that right.
+It’s called a ‘’mechanic’s lien’’.

-You can search for a lien on a used car online through provincial or territorial personal property security searches.
-You’ll need the vehicle identification number (VIN) to search for liens.
-You may be charged a fee to use these services.
+You may search for a lien on a used car through personal property security searches.
+You may need to pay a fee to use these services.
+You also need your vehicle identification number (VIN) to search for liens.

 - Alberta